Skip Breadcrumb Links

 If you are outside of Canada and do not meet residency obligations, immigration officers abroad may inform you in writing that you have lost your permanent residence status.

-If you lose your permanent resident status, you can appeal this decision.
+If you lose your permanent resident status, you can submit an appeal within 60 days of receiving the decision.
 If you appeal, the officer may consider humanitarian and compassionate reasons before making a final decision about your permanent resident status.

-If you know that you will be out of the country for an extended period of time it is very important that you contact Citizenship and Immigration Canada and let them know that you will be returning.
-Citizenship and Immigration Canada no longer issues Returning Resident Permits.
+If you know that you will be out of the country for an extended period of time it is very important that you contact Immigration, Refugees and Citizenship Canada (IRCC) and let them know that you will be returning.
+Immigration, Refugees and Citizenship Canada no longer issues Returning Resident Permits.

 If You Need to Travel Outside of Canada